MarcoVitangeli/simd-vec/README.md

 In the examples folders, there are examples for the simd-vec library.
 To run all examples `cd` into examples and run `make`.

 To use this library as standalone instead, the AVX2 extension must be available for the compiler (in gcc, its possible to compile with the **-mavx** flag)

+## SIMD_STRING

+This repository also provides the `simd_string` library.
+The idea of this library is to match `<string.h>` with a better performance leveraging SIMD instructions.

+### NOTE
+The string part of the repository is not optimized, there is work to do to improve the usage and memory allocations.